This is Our Law Firm’s Workers’ Compensation Legal Advice FAQ’s

 A more in-depth evaluation will take place once all documents pertaining to your work-place injury have been obtained.
 This will include current and prior medical records, doctor’s notes and narrative reports, accident reports, and everything else needed to evaluate your case; then I will explain to you the entire process from start to finish as it applies to your case.

-Depending on what you and I agree is the best approach, myself and my staff will prepare a demand on your employer including detailed support on liability, as well as case value.
-Again, this will often include other verdict studies, medical opinions, accident reconstructions, day-in-the-life videos, future care plans and whatever else is necessary to fully prepare this demand.
+Depending on what you and I agree is the best approach, I and my staff will prepare a demand on your employer including detailed support on liability, as well as case value.
+Again, this will often include other verdict studies, medical opinions, accident reconstructions, day-in-the-life videos, future care plans, and whatever else is necessary to fully prepare this demand.

 4. The question every client wants to know is “what is my case worth?”

 Any experienced attorney will tell you there is no way to determine that until all treatment has been completed and you have been released from your doctor’s care.
 Valuing a claim is not an exact science.
 It will vary depending on your medical bills, lost wages, long-term prognosis, pain and suffering, and so on.
 You can view recent case results at www.RobertEdensLawOffice.com to get an idea of what your case might be worth.

 5. How long do I have to file a claim?

 I can’t say this enough; it is critical that you do not let the statute of limitations pass.
 Generally, you have 3 years from the date of your injury or two years from the last payment of benefits, whichever is later.
 This is the statutory time frame allowed and once it passes you will be forever barred from receiving further benefits.

 6.How long will it take to receive any money?